5 Programme of Assessment

 ||Trainees must provide evidence of training in health service management and leadership and having taken part in a management related activity e.g. rota administration, trainee representative, membership of working party etc. or of having shadowed a management role within the hospital.

-Table 3: Requirements for completion of training in Otolaryngology: a) generic requirements shared between all surgical specialties and b) requirements specific to Otolaryngology.
+Table 3: Requirements for completion of training in Urology: a) generic requirements shared between all surgical specialties and b) requirements specific to Urology.
 Attainment of these requirements contribute to evidence that outcomes of training have been met.

 Additional courses / qualifications - evidence of having attended specific courses/gained specific qualifications as defined in the curriculum

-Clinical experience - evidence of the breadth of clinical experience defined in the specialty syllabus, and experience in one specialty interests.
+Clinical experience - evidence of the breadth of clinical experience defined in the specialty syllabus, and experience in one specialty interest.

-The time spent in Specialty Training should have been in posts, in a minimum of three units, compliant with the JCST/SAC ENT QIs 1-13.
+The time spent in specialty training should have been in posts, in a minimum of three units, compliant with the JCST/SAC Urology Qis.
 Clinic templates should usually conform to Urology UK guidelines as detailed in BAUS job planning guidance.

 Trainees must have participated in on-call rotas and managed emergency cases during their training.

-Trainees should have experience in and have rotated through placements in areas of interest across the range of Otology, Rhinology, Head and Neck, Thyroid and Parathyroid, Laryngology, Paediatric Otolaryngology and General Otolaryngology
+Trainees should have experience in and have rotated through placements in areas of interest across the range of Female, functional and reconstructive urology, andrology and infertility, endurology, oncology and paediatric urology.

 Trainees should demonstrate competence in one area of special interest as defined in this curriculum.